 Incat's world beating Wave Piercing Catamarans are created through a production line system at the dedicated 70,000m2 undercover facility.

-Continued refinement of the pre-fabrication and module construction process has seen the stage 1 positions of both the main assembly halls transform into pre-fabrication areas for large components such as fuel tanks, engine rooms, jet rooms and superstructure modules.
+Continued refinement of the pre-fabrication and module construction process has seen the stage 1 positions of both the main assembly halls also transform into pre-fabrication areas for large components such as fuel tanks, engine rooms, jet rooms and superstructure modules.

+On completion of this process the fitters, fitout electrical and electronic teams move in and install services and equipment.
 The vessel continues to grow in this position until it is approx 70% of its completed light ship weight, at which time the vessel is rolled back to the next stage of the production sequence.
-With stage 2 cleared modules for the next new build are able to fill this spot.
+With stage 2 cleared, modules for the next new build are able to fill this spot.

-With the vessel in its final stage before launch the forward end of the vessel is completed and the unique Incat catamaran shape becomes recognisable.
+With the vessel now in its final stage before launch, the forward end of the vessel is completed and the unique Incat catamaran shape starts to become recognisable.
 At this stage main machinery such as engines, jets, thrusters, T foils are installed.

-Once the equipment is carefully positioned and secured the vessels’ structure is closed off for the final time and painting and livery requirements are addressed.
+Once the equipment is carefully positioned and secured, the vessel’s structure is closed off for the final time and painting and livery requirements are addressed.

 The majority of the fitout work is completed by the yard’s highly skilled tradespersons in the stage 3 position.
 Fitters, plumbers, electricians, electronics, fitout, hydraulics, pneumatics, painters and structural fire protection personnel all set about completing the various components and systems on board the vessel.

 With machinery installation and outfitting completed the vessel is ready for launch.
 Once the vessel is launched and secured dockside, radars and aerials are fitted and final commissioning of systems takes place.
 Builder’s trials and sea trials for the customer are completed and the vessel is ready for handover and delivery to her new home.